dynamsoft-docs/company-docs/customer-portal/faq.md

 ### What is the difference between company contacts and order contacts?

-- **Company contacts** have access to account management and can be assigned as admins.
+- **Company contacts** have access to account management and can be assigned as primary user.
 - **Order contacts** are specific to each purchase/order, and only these users can view license details or receive license/renewal reminders for that order.

 ---